 Note Taking

-Note takers enable students to access their course content by providing clear and accurate notes as a record of lectures or classes.
+Note takers provide clear and accurate notes as a record of lectures or classes.
 This does not replace the need for students to attend sessions themselves and should be used as a tool for revision/solidification of knowledge.

 Study Support

-Study Supprt Assistants enable students to access their course through practical assistance.
-The specifics will depend on the support needs of the student - it may include support in adapting to the academic demands of HE, providing information, help with time keeping, help with with organisational skills etc. This can be supplemented by practical support (e.g. carrying books/assistance with photocopying in the library etc).
+Study Support Assistants enable students to access their course through practical assistance.
+The specifics will depend on the support needs of the student - it may include support such as adapting to the academic demands of HE, help with organisation and time management.
+Practical support such as carrying books or assistance with photocopying in the library also forms part of this role.

 Examination Support